Skip to content

 OptionDescription

---serverServer URL to logout from (default: current default server)
+--serverServer host to logout from (default: current default server).
+Accepts a full URL too.

 --allRemove credentials for all servers